Acid Alkaline Weight Loss?

 The Acid Alkaline Diet has no scientific proof that it will work, recommends exercise but isn’t specific, and has some strange combination’s of foods.
-However, most of the recommended foods are high in nutrients anbut low in fat.
+However, most of the recommended foods are high in nutrients.

 The result should be weight loss and improved immune function.
-This is an interesting theory and I might be inclined to give it a try.
+This is an interesting theory and it might be worth it to give it a try.

 - Blackburn, Kellie Bramlet.
 “The Alkaline Diet: What You Need to Know | MD Anderson Cancer Center.”
 MD Anderson Cancer Center. www.mdanderson.org.
 Accessed June 5, 2021. https://www.mdanderson.org/publications/focused-on-health/the-alkaline-diet–what-you-need-to-know.h18-1592202.html.